 Why are community service-learning hours awarded for combos?
 Service learning is a requirement for graduation and students earn these hours in a variety of ways.
 Because student gigs benefit the entire Garfield jazz program, community service-learning hours are awarded to combo participants.
 The Gig Coordinator records service-learning hours only for combos that he/she books.

 Is it possible to get paid for performing?
-Needs updating.
-Once you have performed 10 gigs for community service credit you are eligible to be paid $35 per gig in lieu of community service credits.
-If you are eligible and prefer to be paid, you need to inform the Gig Coordinator.
+Once you have played in 5 gigs for community service credit, you are eligible to be paid $50 per gig in lieu of community service credits.
+Students can opt to continue earning community service hours once they reach the minimum if they desire, instead of being paid.

 How do I know if my student is ready to participate?
 Please contact Mr. Sessink about this.
-He determines which musicians are ready to do gigs.
+He determines which musicians are ready for gigs.

-2019-2020 Garfield Jazz Performance Schedule

-Photo release – check with Mr. Sessink